 We are a pre-revenue, oncology-focused biotechnology company based in San Diego.
 We compete with many other biotech companies in seeking to attract and retain a skilled work force.
-To meet this challenge, we have developed an approach to employee compensation that enables our Board of Directors and management to implement compensation programs, manage these programs to align employee compensation with long-term value creation, and effectively communicate the goals of these programs to our employees and stockholders.
+To meet this challenge, we have developed an approach to employee compensation that enables our Board of Directors and management to implement compensation programs aligned with our strategic and financial objectives, manage these programs to align employee compensation with long-term value creation, and effectively communicate the goals of these programs to our employees and stockholders.